idanhle/E4zyi.github.io/README.md

 <hr>

 <div align="left">
-    <p> This is my personal page to introduce a litle about myself. </p>
-    <strong> Usage: </strong> You can make it yours by changing things in it but please put link to this reposity afterword.
+    <strong> Usage: </strong> You can make it yours by changing elements but remember to put this reposity's link into your page.
 </div>